Power of Attorney FAQs

 A Power of Attorney (POA) is a powerful document.
 It allows you to designate someone else, referred to as your “agent,” to act on your behalf with or without your consent.
 NYSTRS accepts New York State POAs, Out-of-State POAs and the Public Retirement System Special Durable Power of Attorney (Special POA).

 The Special POA allows an agent to act on your behalf with respect to your retirement transactions at NYSTRS and other New York State public retirement systems.
 This POA does not grant authority for any other legal transactions.
 The Special POA may be executed in any other state as long as it is properly notarized and witnessed.
-You may access the Special POA at https://www.nystrs.org/NYSTRS/media/PDF/Forms/POA.pdf.
+You may designate a Special POA using the Special Durable Power of Attorney Form.

 2. What changes were made recently to state laws regarding a Power of Attorney?

-New laws eliminated the separate Statutory Gifts Rider and changed some signature requirements among other things.
-For details, see the summary of the laws on our Legislation page.
+Legislation enacted in 2021 eliminated the separate Statutory Gifts Rider and changed some signature requirements among other things.
+For details, see the summary of the laws on our 2021 Legislation page.

 3. Do I have to execute a new POA now that the law has changed?